-Expenses for sales commissions (incremental costs to obtain contracts) paid to indirect partners or own employees are capitalized as Contract costs and amortized over the estimated customer retention period (depending on service) in case of contact acquisitions or over contract duration period (usually 24 months) in case of contract prolongations.
+Contract cost which consists of Cost to obtain a contract and Cost to fulfil a contract - Cost to obtain a contract mainly relate to expenses for sales commissions paid to indirect partners or own employees which are capitalized as Contract costs and amortised over the estimated customer retention period (depending on service) in case of contact acquisitions or over contract duration period (usually 24 months) in case of contract prolongations.
+Cost to fulfil a contract mainly relate to cost of vouchers / benefits for third party products granted to customers at contract inception.
+These costs are capitalized as Contract costs and amortised over contract duration period.